akielaries/openGPMP/README.md

 > :warning: *These modules will eventually be provided with their own documentation and references on the underlying functions used as well as background/history.
-As development progresses, modules are added, and documentation is updated/created, the existing modules be encapsulated by 'suites' and the modules within will hold relevance to the overarching suite.
+As development progresses, modules are added, and documentation is updated/created, the existing modules will be encapsulated by 'suites' and the modules within will hold relevance to the overarching suite.
 As this happens the READEME will be trimmed down to what modules are shown and references to more in depth documentation on said modules.*

 ### Test Coverage
+Testing is done with googletest and fuzzing with AFL.
 ![img](https://codecov.io/gh/akielaries/RM-pkg/branch/main/graphs/sunburst.svg?token=KJBGLP8DYJ)